 Another very important early recommendation for airway maintenance is regular exercise.
 Physical exercise that increases minute ventilation leads to the mobilisation of secretions and enhances airway clearance.
-It is recommended that all patients should be encouraged to exercise several times a week.
+It is recommended that people with CF should all be encouraged to exercise several times a week